-Project infrastructure, including turbines, the 345 kV overhead generation tie line (discussed in further detail in Docket No TL-17-308), the collector substation, and the O&M building will create new manmade features throughout the landscape.
+Project infrastructure, including turbines, the collector substation, and the O&M building will create new manmade features throughout the landscape.
 The primary visual impact associated with wind farms are the turbine structures as they can typically be seen from a greater distance than other project infrastructure.

-The two turbine models proposed for the Project, the GE 2.5 MW and GE 1.715 MW, are similar in appearance with three blades, a hub and a monopole, but differ in RD size and the number of turbines (See Table 12).
+The turbine model proposed for the Project, the GE 2.5 MW, is comprised of three blades, a hub and a monopole.
+See Table 12, below, for turbine size specifications.
 In general, the larger the RD, the fewer turbines are required to produce the same energy output.